bhoov/flyvec/README.md

 ### Handling "unknown" tokens

-FlyVec uses a simple, word-based tokenizer with to isolate concepts.
-The provided model uses a tokenizer with about 20,000 words, all lower-cased, with special tokens for numbers (`<NUM>`) and unknown words (`<UNK>`).
-Unknown tokens have the token id of `0`, so we can use this to filter unknown tokens.
+FlyVec uses a simple, word-based tokenizer.
+The provided model uses a vocabulary with about 20,000 words, all lower-cased, with special tokens for numbers (`<NUM>`) and unknown words (`<UNK>`).
+Unknown tokens have the token id of `0`, which can be used to filter unknown tokens.

 ```
 unk_embed = model.get_sparse_embedding("DefNotAWord")